 Take a look at our Sentiment Analysis API Demo and try it out yourself.

-The possibilities are endless, but you can use our API to build your own sentiment analysis app, or to analyze your social media comments.
+The possibilities are endless.
+First off, you can use our API to build your own sentiment analysis app by learning how to build your own sentiment analysis app.
+Also, you might want to check out this tutorial on how to analyze twitter feeds for analyzing your social media comments.

 6 Comments